-The Museum is staffed by our Managers, Education Officer and a dedicated group of volunteers; without whose enthusiasm and hard work, the Museum could not survive.
+The Museum is largely run by a dedicated group of volunteers, without whose enthusiasm and hard work the Museum could not survive.

 Secretary: C. Littledale

-The Collections Trust is the custodian of the collections.
-The Museum Trust provides the facilities and public access to the exhibits.
+The Collections Trust is the custodian of the collections, while the Museum Trust provides public access to the exhibits, and facilities.
 The Museum Trust is neither owner nor beneficial owner of any of the collections housed at the Museum.